chriscareycode/cosmic-unicorn/README.md

 In Thonny, go to Tools -> Manage Packages...

 Search for `microdot_asyncio` and install that.
-It is needed for the web server on the Pico.
+This will copy some files into the lib/ folder on your pico.
+It is needed for the web server that we use (same as cosmic_paint).

 ### Edit the config file with your Pico IP address